btf-org/flank/README.md

 ### 4. Create a report from a SPROC

-Click on `Import SPROC` and follow the flow
+Click on `Import SPROC`, add your DB credentials, then choose a SPROC.
+(This assumes you've already got a database set up with a SPROC you'd like to share)

 ----